Effective Field Theory of Dark Matter Direct Detection With Collective Excitations: Effective Field Theory Calculation of Dark Matter Induced Collective Excitations

 We reiterate that, among the four types of crystal responses, $\langle N_\psi\rangle$ and $\langle \vect{S}_\psi\rangle$ are induced by DM couplings to point-like ionic degrees of freedom (which do not involve internal motions of nucleons or electrons inside an ion), while $\langle \vect{L}_\psi\rangle$ and $\bigl\langle \vect{L}_\psi \otimes \vect{S}_\psi \bigr\rangle$ are induced by DM couplings to composite degrees of freedom.
-We therefore refer to them as point-like and composite responses respectively.
-Velocity-independent operators (first and third categories in Table~\ref{tab:operators}) generate only point-like responses, while velocity-dependent operators (second and fourth categories in Table~\ref{tab:operators}) can also generate the corresponding composite responses.
-It is worth noting that for the velocity-dependent operators that generate both point-like and composite responses -- $\OO_3$, $\OO_5$, $\OO_8$, $\OO_{12, ..., 15}$ -- the ratio of composite versus\ point-like responses ({\it i.e.}\ coefficients of $\langle \vect{L}_\psi\rangle$ versus\ $\langle N_\psi\rangle$, or $\bigl\langle \vect{L}_\psi \otimes \vect{S}_\psi \bigr\rangle$ versus\ $\langle \vect{S}_\psi\rangle$ in Eq.~\eqref{eq:Vlj}) is, parametrically, $\frac{q}{m_\psi v}$.
+We therefore refer to them as point-like and composite responses respectively. $\vect{v}_\psi$-independent operators (the first two categories in Table~\ref{tab:operators}) generate point-like responses, while $\vect{v}_\psi$-dependent operators (the last two categories in Table~\ref{tab:operators}) generate composite responses.
+It is worth noting that operators related by $\vect{v}_\chi\leftrightarrow\vect{v}_\psi$ ({\it e.g.}\ $\OO_{3a}$ and $\OO_{3b}$, $\OO_{5a}$ and $\OO_{5b}$) are usually generated with similar coefficients.
+For each such pair of operators, the ratio of composite versus\ point-like responses ({\it i.e.}\ coefficients of $\langle \vect{L}_\psi\rangle$ versus\ $\langle N_\psi\rangle$, or $\bigl\langle \vect{L}_\psi \otimes \vect{S}_\psi \bigr\rangle$ versus\ $\langle \vect{S}_\psi\rangle$ in Eq.~\eqref{eq:Vlj}) is, parametrically, $\frac{q}{m_\psi v}$.
 This is generic, as point-like and composite responses result from the leading two terms in the expansion $e^{i\vect{q}\cdot\vect{x}_\alpha} = 1+i\vect{q}\cdot\vect{x}_\alpha+\dots$, and $qx\sim \frac{q}{m_\psi v} L$, with $L\sim\OO(1)$.
-For nuclear recoils, $\frac{q}{m_\psi v} \sim \frac{\mu_{\chi N}}{m_{p,n}}$ with $\mu_{\chi N}$ the reduced mass of the DM and the target nucleus, so composite responses can be significant, as emphasized in Refs.~\cite{Anand:2013yka,Gresham:2014vja}.
+For nuclear recoils (where the two operators have exactly equal and opposite coefficients), $\frac{q}{m_\psi v} \sim \frac{\mu_{\chi N}}{m_{p,n}}$ with $\mu_{\chi N}$ the reduced mass of the DM and the target nucleus, so composite responses can be significant, as emphasized in Refs.~\cite{Anand:2013yka,Gresham:2014vja}.
 In contrast, in the present case of collective excitations induced by light DM, we have $\frac{q}{m_\psi v} \lesssim \frac{m_\chi}{m_\psi}$.
 For couplings to nucleons, $\psi = p,n$, this ratio is always smaller than one for sub-GeV DM, so for a given type of excitation, point-like responses tend to dominate; for couplings to electrons, $\psi=e$, both point-like and composite responses, if present, can be important.
 From the bottom-up point of view, it is useful to keep in mind this interplay between point-like and composite responses for the purpose of organizing the effects of various operators, although from the top-down point of view, it seems difficult to construct well-motivated simple models that dominantly generate a composite response ($L$ or $L\otimes S$) without being accompanied by a point-like response ($N$ or $S$) of at least comparable size, similar to the case of nuclear recoil as highlighted in Ref.~\cite{Gresham:2014vja}.
 We will elaborate on this in Sec.~\ref{sec:benchmarks}.